cwoodruff/book-aspnet-htmx/index.md

-# ASP.NET Core Reimagined with htmx Book Home
+# ASP.NET Core Reimagined with htmx Book

 ![](images/aspnet-htmx-header.png)

 Have questions or feedback about the book?
 My email is [cwoodruff@live.com](mailto:cwoodruff@live.com).

-For the source code for the book, visit the book's GitHub repo. [htmx-razor-workshop ](https://github.com/cwoodruff/htmx-razor-workshop)
+For the source code for the book, visit the book's GitHub repo -- [htmx-razor-workshop ](https://github.com/cwoodruff/htmx-razor-workshop)

 To find translations, please check out the [Translations](./Translations.md) page.